-What is the rate?
+What’s the rate?

-Your mechanical movement has a set of gears, called the train wheel and this is powered by the mainspring.
+Your mechanical movement has a set of gears, called the train wheel and the mainspring powers this.
 The last gear in this train is the escape wheel.

-The rate, therefore, is actually the frequency of the pallets locking and unlocking the train wheel.
-This can be adjusted with the balance.
+The rate, therefore, is the frequency of the pallets locking and unlocking the train wheel.
+You can adjust this with the balance.

-The balance wheel swings left and right with the help of the hairspring and with every pass, the impulse pin will engage with the pallet fork to advance its position.
+The balance wheel swings left and right with the help of the hairspring, and with every pass, the impulse pin engages with the pallet fork to advance its position.

 How to measure the rate?

 - One is to synchronize your watch with an accurate clock (perhaps a radio-controlled clock or the clock on your computer).
 Come back after 24 hours and look for any time gained or lost.
-This method is not the most reliable but if you have no other options, it could work.
+This method isn’t very reliable, but if you have no other options, it could work.

 A Timing machine “listens” to the vibrations in the movement and translates them into lines of dots.
-Lines that have an upward angle show that the watch is gaining time and a downward angle indicates the watch is losing time.
+Lines that have an upward angle show that the watch is gaining time, and a downward angle indicates the watch is losing time.